theresalca/Module-2-draft/docs/uncertainty-introduction.md

 <summary markdown='span'> (think about it first, then click to expand/collapse)
 <br> Answer: </summary>

 If you recorded an identical value every time, then you would still have the uncertainty from the resolution uncertainty of your measurement device.
 Moreover, there might also be some systematic effect that you are missing (see discussion below).
-You should try to "reset" your experiment by re-setting-up your experimental apparatus.
+You should try to "reset" your experiment by taking down and re-setting-up your experimental apparatus.
 These small changes in how your apparatus is set up will lead to some random changes in the value you are measuring.

 </details>